michaeltreat/Windows-Subsystem-For-Linux-Setup-Guide/readmes/06_final_steps.md

 `sudo npm install -g eslint` would also tell npm to install the package, but instead of it being used just for this project, you are saying to install it globally.
 You really only ever want to install packages globally when they are NOT crucial to a projects functionality.
 In this case, eslint just gives us warnings, and the program will run just fine with out it.

 **NOTE**: If a program from the Windows FS needs to use something from npm ( like VSCode needs ESlint) then you should install it globally and also on your Windows Root.

+This is becasue npm usually looks up the file system tree up to the root to find installed packages, but globally installed packages are in the Ubuntu FS, the Ubuntu FS is not actually a parent node on that tree.
+If your project or a Windows program needs a package, you should typically either install that package on the Windows root, or that project's root.
+If you just need to run the package ( like jest or nodemon) you can just install it globally and the terminal will know where to find it.

 ## Quality of Life.